Easy-to-read medicine information about EpiPen – what it is, how to use it safely and possible side effects.

 Tips when using your EpiPen

-Have an action plan: Ask your doctor about an action plan that tells you or others what to do if you are having a severe allergic reaction.
-For example, see Action plan for anaphylaxis
+Have an action plan: Ask your doctor about an action plan that tells you or others what to do if you are having a severe allergic reaction, eg, see Action plan for anaphylaxis

 Be prepared: Make sure you and your close friends and family know in advance what symptoms to watch for, how to use your EpiPen and where your EpiPen is kept.
 Ask your pharmacist about EpiPen training kits or contact Epiclub for a training device.